-Etz Chaim Jewish Primary School is a one form entry primary school with a nursery and when full, will cater for children between the ages of 3-11 years old (Nursery to year 6 inclusive) serving the local community in Mill Hill, North London.
+Etz Chaim Jewish Primary School is a one form entry primary school with a nursery and which caters for children between the ages of 4-11 (Reception to Year 6 inclusive) serving the local community in Mill Hill, North London.
 The school is committed to the practice of Modern Orthodox Judaism.
 The school opened in September 2011 and was excited to be one of the first new Free Schools that year.
-For our first two years we were located in temporary accommodation and moved to our permanent site in September 2013.

-There are currently 218 pupils of mixed gender, on roll (including Nursery), 117 are boys and 101 are girls.
-There is very little mobility, for example during 2015-2016 three children left to go to other schools.
-The proportion of children eligible for Free School Meals is below average (0.4%), as is the proportion of children from ethnic minority groups (7.3%) and the proportion who speak English as an additional language (6.4%).
-The proportion of pupils with SEN is below average (6.4%).
+The school primarily services the Mill Hill Community in the London Borough of Barnet.
+The vast majority of pupils live less than two miles from the school and the school is highly over-subscribed.
+The school currently has pupils from age four to eleven and has 164 pupils on roll (84 girls, 100 boys).
+The proportion of children eligible for Free School Meals is below average (1.8%), as is the proportion of children from ethnic minority groups (7.6%) and the proportion who speak English as an additional language (14.0%).
+The proportion of pupils with SEN is below average (6.2%).

 Our approach is founded on the belief that the curriculum should be child-centred, based on practical, hands-on and concrete experiences, so that each child can build his/her knowledge, skills, concepts and attitudes through understanding.
 We use a thematic topic based approach as a vehicle to teach all areas of the curriculum and develop basic skills.
 We follow the National Curriculum and the IPC (International Primary Curriculum).
 We offer excellent standards of care, guidance and support and a high-quality learning environment to support all learners equally.
 The school upholds an ethos of high expectations which provides children with challenging opportunities where they acquire skills, knowledge and confidence that can be applied to all future learning experiences.
 These opportunities encourage respect, self-belief, excellence and enjoyment and prepare our pupils for the next stage of their education.
 To achieve this we strive to provide a school environment that will be secure, stimulating, supportive and memorable, whereby each child feels valued as part of our community and encouraged to achieve their full potential.